libnet/libnet/README.md

 `configure` script.
 For this you need the full suite of the GNU
 autotools: autoconf (>=2.69), automake (>=1.14), libtool (>=2.4.2).

-How to install the dependencies varies by system, but on many debian derived systems, `apt` can be used:
+How to install the dependencies varies by system, but on many Debian derived systems, `apt` can be used:

     sudo apt install autoconf automake libtool